-The commitment to eco-sustainable development summarised in this concept is in the Sutter corporate DNA and is translated with concrete initiatives that involve internal and external aspects of the company, from the selection of raw materials to production processes and the protection of people's health and well-being.
+The commitment to eco-sustainable development is in the Sutter corporate DNA and is translated with concrete initiatives that involve internal and external aspects of the company, from the selection of raw materials to production processes and the protection of people's health and well-being.

 “Because we are in love with the magic of chemistry, but we love people and their lives more.”